-St Teresa of Avila (Teresa de Cepeda y Ahumada) was born in Avila, Spain on 28th March 1515.
+St Teresa (Teresa de Cepeda y Ahumada) was born in Avila, Spain on 28th March 1515.
 Her parents were both pious Catholics and in some ways inspired their daughter to take up a life of prayer.
-As a young child Teresa showed signs of a deeply religious nature; she would often retreat into silence for prayer and would enjoy giving alms to the poor.
-She was very close to her Mother, who provided a warm counterbalance, to the strictness of her father.
-However in her teens, Teresa’s mother passed away, leaving the young Teresa distraught at the void she felt.
+As a young child, Teresa showed signs of a deeply religious nature; she would often retreat into silence for prayer and would enjoy giving alms to the poor.
+She was very close to her mother, who provided a warm counterbalance to the strictness of her father.
+However, in her teens, Teresa’s mother passed away, leaving the young Teresa distraught at the void she felt.
 The young St Teresa tells of her despair and how she turned instinctively to the Virgin Mary for comfort.

 “I threw myself down in despair before an image of the Mother of God.
 With many tears, I implored the Holy Virgin to become my mother now.
 Uttered with the simplicity of a child, this prayer was heard.
 From that hour on, I never prayed to the Virgin in vain.”
 (1)

-Shortly after becoming a nun, Avila experienced a severe illness (malaria), which left her in great pain for a long period.
+Shortly after becoming a nun, Teresa experienced a severe illness (malaria), which left her in great pain for a long period.
 At one point it was feared that her illness was so severe that she would not be able to recover.
-However during this period of intense physical pain, she began to increasingly experience divine visions and an inner sense of peace.
+However, during this period of intense physical pain, she began to increasingly experience divine visions and an inner sense of peace.
 These inner experiences of joy and peace seemed to transcend the intense physical pain of the body.
-She describes in her own words her state of mind during these trials and tribulations
+She describes in her own words her state of mind during these trials and tribulations:

-When she was a little better she resumed her prayers with renewed vigour.
-However on telling others of her visions and spiritual experiences she was dissuaded from persuading them.
-Certain clergy felt they were just delusions of the devil.
-As a result, for many years Teresa lost the confidence to pursue her prayers and her spiritual life was almost put on hold.
-However, when Teresa was 41, she met a Priest who convinced her to go back to her prayers and implore God to come back.
+When she was a little better, she resumed her prayers with renewed vigour.
+However, after telling others of her visions and spiritual experiences, she was dissuaded from pursuing them.
+Certain clergy felt they were delusions of the devil.
+As a result, for many years Teresa lost the confidence to practise her prayers, and her spiritual life was almost put on hold.
+However, when Teresa was 41, she met a priest who convinced her to go back to her prayers and implore God to come back.
 Initially, she had some difficulty sitting through prayers.
 She wryly remarked the end of the hour’s prayer couldn’t come soon enough.
-However, in the course of time, she became absorbed in deep contemplation in which she felt an ever growing sense of oneness with God.
+However, in the course of time, she became absorbed in deep contemplation in which she felt an ever-growing sense of oneness with God.
 At times she felt overwhelmed with divine love.
 The experiences were so transforming, she at times felt the illumining grace of God would wash her soul away.
 She was so filled with divine contemplation it is said at times her body would spontaneously levitate.
-Teresa, however was not keen on these public displays of “miracles”.
+Teresa, however, was not keen on these public displays of ‘miracles’.
 When she felt it happening she would ask other nuns to sit on her to prevent her floating away.

 Teresa was not a just a quiet, placid saint.
 She had an endearing, natural quality; her life energy attracted and inspired many who were close.
 They admired her for both her outer charm and inner serenity.
-But at the same time her religious ecstasies also caused jealousy and suspicions.
-Unfortunately she was born into the period of the Spanish inquisition, during this time any deviation from the orthodox religious experience came under the strict observation and scrutiny.
+But at the same time, her religious ecstasies also caused jealousy and suspicion.
+Unfortunately, she was born into the period of the Spanish Inquisition, during this time any deviation from the orthodox religious experience came under strict observation and scrutiny.
 On one occasion Teresa complained to God about her mistreatment from so many different people.
-God replied to her saying “That is how I always treat my friends” with good humour St Teresa replied “That must be why you have so few friends”.
+God replied to her saying “That is how I always treat my friends.”
+With good humour, St Teresa replied, “That must be why You have so few friends!”
 St Teresa struggled because there were few who could understand or appreciate her inner ecstasies.
-However on the one hand she felt these experiences to be more real than ordinary events.
+However, on the one hand, she felt these experiences to be more real than ordinary events.

 “You know, I no longer govern in the way I used to.
 Love does everything.
 I am not sure if that is because no one gives me cause to reprove her, or because I have discovered that things go better in that way.” [p.657] (3)